How Much Do You Pay in Child Support for Multiple Children in Texas?

 This, too, should work for almost any family, since it covers up to 14 children.

 Calculating child support this way only gives you the “presumptive child support.”
-If there are special reasons that you should be paying less support or that the custodial parent might need more support, talk to an attorney.
+If there are special reasons that you should be paying less support or that the custodial parent might need more support, talk to a Houston child support lawyer.
 These payment amounts can be adjusted on a case by case basis, but need to be put before a court for the final decision.
 Alternatively, the parents are always entitled to create their own agreement on child support, if they can come to an agreement.
 Hiring an attorney may be able to help with this as well.

 If you need child support modified, or you are just starting to pay or receive child support, you may want an attorney to help you.
 There are plenty of ways to increase or decrease the amount of payment, and many big life changes can lead to a modification (such as a new job).
-Talk to the experienced family lawyers at The Queenan Law Firm today.
+Talk to the experienced Arlington, TX and Dallas family law attorney at The Queenan Law Firm today.
 For a free consultation regarding your child support payments, call (817) 476-1797.